last updated: January 5, 2022

 This fabric is best for high-impact activities such as running, interval training, CrossFit, spin, etc.

-Most of the pant you’ll see in this fabric will have deep pockets on both sides of the legs as well as small pockets in the waistband and a drawstring.
+Most of the pants you’ll see in this fabric will have deep pockets on each leg as well as small pockets in the waistband and a drawstring in the waistband for a customizable fit.

-My favorite Luxtreme pant was the Run: Inspire Crop, but it was retired a few years ago and replaced with the Pace Rival Crop.
+My favorite Luxtreme pant was the Run: Inspire Crop for a verryyy long time, but it was retired many years ago and replaced with the Pace Rival Crop (currently on markdown for $69!).
 These leggings have a high-rise waistband and offer a “hugged” compression level and non-sheer mesh behind the knee for breathability.

 The newest member of the Luxtreme family is the Swift Speed collection.
-These high-rise tights come in multiple lengths: 21″, 23″, 25″, 28″ and 31″ (the 25″ is only sold online).
+These high-rise tights come in multiple lengths: 17″, 21″, 23″, 25″, 28″ and 31″ (the 25″ is only sold online) as well as an 8″ short.
 These are the most compressive tight we sell in my store.
 Although you aren’t supposed to have to bounce between sizes based on compression level, more often than not I do see ladies size up one size from their normal lululemon size in the Swift Speeds.

 A third luxtreme option you’ll see offered year-round is the All The Right Places family.
 These are in a class of their own as far as the waistband design (no drawstring), seaming set-up (no middle seam down the front) and having no zippered pocket in the back.
 As the name implies, these were designed for a wide-range of activities making them the most versatile of the luxtreme options, so if you’re looking for a one-stop-shop pant, I’d suggest these.
 I will say, this is maybe my least favorite waistband, personally, and the one I’ve seen as the biggest hit or miss with ladies either absolutely loving it or hating it.
-You’ll find these only in a high-rise 23″ crop at the moment, although it’s usually also available in both a high-rise and low-rise 28″ inseam.
+You’ll find these in the original high-rise 23″ crop and a newer high-rise 23″ crop with an internal waistband drawstring.

 Seasonal Styles currently available in Luxtreme: